vincor1986/word-eliminator/README.md

 Overview:

-This project focuses on the role of hypervigilance in cases of psychosis and PTSD, and how symptoms may be maintained by low self-efficacy in terms of appropriate salience attribution in some cases.
+This project focuses on the role of hypervigilance in cases of psychosis and PTSD, and how symptoms may be maintained in some cases by low self-efficacy in terms of appropriate salience attribution.

 Self-efficacy refers to an individual's assessment of their own capabilities to effectively cope with future demands (Bandura, 1983).